-For more information on administrative considerations that are available for ALL students, refer to Fact Sheet AC-1 of the Maryland Assessment, Accessibility, & Accommodations Policy Manual.
+For more information on administrative considerations that are available for ALL students, refer to the Maryland Assessment, Accessibility, & Accommodations Manual.

 Materials Prohibited in the Testing Environment

 Prohibited materials can compromise test security and violate the construct being measured by the assessment, thus producing invalid results.
 Prohibited materials must be covered or removed from the testing room.